GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 One of the most appealing aspects of our approach is the capability to efficiently compare automata and find inputs which produce different results, effectively allowing us to compute *parser differentials*, a capability which allows us to effectively test many parsing logic bugs.
 Based on the above idea we have developed two distinct systems for testing different security properties.

 ### LightBulb framework: Learning based testing of sanitizers and filters.
-Code injection attacks ...
+Code injection attacks are still raigning as one of the most important threats for Web application security according to the recent Owasp top ten 2018.
+One of the most popular ways to defend against these attacks are sanitizers and filters.
+A very popular type of filter is Web Application Firewalls (WAFs) which are enforced by the PCI-DSS standard as a necessary defense against code injection attacks.

-In the course of two papers, we developed the Lightbulb framework which offers two distinct learning-based testing approaches.
+In the course of two papers, we developed the Lightbulb framework which offers two distinct learning-based testing approaches for filters and sanitizers.
+Our first contribution, is the first algorithm for learning Symbolic Automata (s-FAs) allowing us to scale automata learning algorithms into large alphabets such as UTF-16.
-Firstly, we developed Grammar Oriented Filter Auditing (GOFA), an approach which allows the user to provide a Context Free Grammar of attack strings (eg., HTML strings leading to Javascript execution or SQL suffixes for SQL Injection attacks) and afterwards, we use the grammar to drive the learning algorithm and attempt to find attacks in the target filter or sanitizer.
+Next, we developed Grammar Oriented Filter Auditing (GOFA), an approach which allows the user to provide a Context Free Grammar of attack strings (eg., HTML strings leading to Javascript execution or SQL suffixes for SQL Injection attacks) and afterwards, we use the grammar to drive the learning algorithm and attempt to find attacks in the target filter or sanitizer.